 SPURRING INVESTMENT, GROWING TOGETHER, TARGETING INNOVATION, PROTECTING THE ENVIRONMENT, AND MORE.

-The Week will also celebrate the 20th anniversary of the Beijing Declaration and will reflect on efforts to reduce the gender gap and enhance the role of women in economies and societies.
+The Week also celebrated the 20th anniversary of the Beijing Declaration and reflected on efforts to reduce the gender gap and enhance the role of women in economies and societies.

-OECD Week includes the annual Ministerial meeting, Forum 2015 and meetings linked to G20, B20 and L20 forums.
+OECD Week included the annual Ministerial meeting, Forum 2015 and meetings linked to G20, B20 and L20 forums.

 INVESTING IN THE FUTURE: PEOPLE, PLANET, PROSPERITY

-The OECD Forum 2015 will take place at the OECD Conference Centre in Paris on 2-3 June 2015, organised around the five cross-cutting themes of the OECD Week.
+The OECD Forum 2015 took place at the OECD Conference Centre in Paris on 2-3 June 2015, organised around the five cross-cutting themes of the OECD Week.

-It will explore the importance of investment in placing our economies on sustainable growth paths while addressing inequalities, fostering innovation, helping the transition towards low-carbon economies and financing the Sustainable Development Goals.
+It explored the importance of investment in placing our economies on sustainable growth paths while addressing inequalities, fostering innovation, helping the transition towards low-carbon economies and financing the Sustainable Development Goals.

-It will bring together representatives from business, trade unions, civil society, academia and media around 45 sessions (plenary debates, IdeaFactories, Discovery Lab, panels with lunch, etc.) to share their views on the most critical issues confronting the world and feed into the Ministerial Meeting.
+It brought together representatives from business, trade unions, civil society, academia and media around about 50 sessions (plenary debates, IdeaFactories, Discovery Lab, panels with lunch, etc.) to share their views on the most critical issues confronting the world and feed into the Ministerial Meeting.